-Jim and Irina moved here three years ago from the Pacific Northwest, and they find that their small retirement income goes a long way.
+Jim and Irina moved here four years ago from the Pacific Northwest, and they find that their small retirement income goes a long way.
 Jim says, “We had the choice of living in penury in the U.S. or in luxury in Costa Rica.”

 “We chose luxury,” Irina adds.